davidhcefx/My-Bash-Scripts/Cygwin rm Move to RecycleBin/README.md

-# A rm replacement on Cygwin.
+# Trash - A rm replacement on Cygwin

 - Ever worried about accidentally deleting something and not being able to recover it?
 Here are the ways to replace the native `rm` with a safer version of deleting files via moving it to the *Trash bin*.